mus-format/specification/README.md

   - \> 2^56 - for `uint64`.
   - \> 2^28 - for `uint32`.
   - \> 2^14 - for `uint16`.
-  - Absent - both encodings use one byte for `uint8` numbers.
+  - Absent - for `uint8`, both encodings use one byte.
 - ZigZag encoding is used for signed to unsigned integer mapping.
 - Positive integers, such as the length of a string, can be Varint encoded without using ZigZag.